-Next, planners should look at the trail inventory and data dictionary information and identify: a) which trails or sections of trail are sustainable and provide a quality recreation experience; b) which trails or sections of trail need some relocation or reconstruction to become sustainable and provide a quality experience; and c) which trails or sections of trail are non-sustainable, cannot be made sustainable, or do not provide a quality experience.
+Examine the trail inventory

+which trails or sections of trail are sustainable and provide a quality recreation experience; b) which trails or sections of trail need some relocation or reconstruction to become sustainable and provide a quality experience; and c) which trails or sections of trail are non-sustainable, cannot be made sustainable, or do not provide a quality experience.
 Those trails in "a" and "b" will remain on the trail concept plan for the time being.
 Those trails in "c" will be slated for closure.
 Sometimes, there isn't enough information in the inventory to make these determinations at this time, but often the planners can make subjective assumptions by looking at the alignment and grades of the existing trails.
-If the alignment is straight and gains 100 feet of elevation in only 200 feet (50 percent trail grade), it is probably a hillclimb or fall line trail and is
+If the alignment is straight and gains 100 feet of elevation in only 200 feet (50 percent trail grade), it is probably a hillclimb or fall line trail and is probably not sustainable.